SWL Pub of the Year 2016: Sultan wins vote

 SW London CAMRA Beer Prices Survey

-The results of our annual branch Beer Prices Survey are as follows:
+The results of our annual branch Beer Prices Survey for 2016 are as follows:

 Seven of our 20 sample pubs now charge £4 or more.